icytom/Internet_of_Everything/Rapid_Prototyping_01/session_01.md

 ![Rectangle Basic Image](images/rectangle.png)

 Now type "extrude" into the command line.
+It will auto complete to "extrudecrv" - this means extrude the curve.

 You can see that you are presented with some options here.
 We want to make a solid object, so type the letter that makes it *S*olid...